 - These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their smoking cessation and weight management.
-Patients were signposted to the relevant services when necessary. - A dietician was available at the practice once each fortnight for weight management advice and smoking cessation advice was available from a healthcare assistant.
+Patients were signposted to the relevant services when necessary. - Smoking cessation advice was available from a local pharmacy.
+A dietician was based at a local hospital and the practice referred patients to this service for weight management advice.

-The practice's uptake for the cervical screening programme was 85%, which was comparable to the CCG average of 83% and the national average of 82%.
+The practice's uptake for the cervical screening programme was 81%, which was similar to the CCG average of 83% and the national average of 82%.
 There was a policy to offer reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by ensuring a female sample taker was available.

-Childhood immunisation rates for the vaccinations given were slightly better than the CCG average.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 98% to 99% and five year olds from 93% to 98%.
+Childhood immunisation rates for the vaccinations given were comparable to CCG and national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 91% to 98% and five year olds also from 91% to 98%.

 The practice participated in targeted vaccination programmes.
-This included the flu vaccine for children, people with long-term conditions and those over 65.
-The practice had 1,108 patients aged over 65.
-Of those 819 (74%) had received the flu vaccine in the 2014/2015 year.
+This included the flu vaccine for children, people with long-term conditions and those over 65 years.
+The practice had 1,644 patients aged over 65 years.
+Of those 1,208 (73%) had received the flu vaccine in the 2014/2015 year.